Shifu Sean Martial

 Bob started Tai Chi in 1992, training at Goh’s Kung Fu with Sean Martial, beginning with Yang-style 24 (short) form and continuing to the present.
 Bob has taught Tai Chi (and some Kung Fu) at several schools over the years, both as the regular instructor and as a substitute teacher for others in the community.

 Sam started training under Sean Martial in 2004.
 He received his Black Sash after six months of testing in 2008.
 He spent 2010 in Taiwan, where he studied Bajiquan and lion dance.
 Throughout the 2011, 2012, and 2013 competition seasons, Sam placed highly with his long staff, straight sword, and empty hand forms, including winning gold for Crazy Devil Staff in multiple national tournaments.
 In 2013 he received his Second Degree Black Sash after a year of testing, where he specialized in fighting, long staff, and nandao.

-Mark started training in Northern Shaolin gongfu under Shifu Sean Martial in 2007.
+Mark started training in Northern Shaolin kung fu under Shifu Sean Martial in 2007.
 He received his Black Sash in August 2014.
 Since completing his black sash testing, Mark has dedicated more time to training in Chen style Taiji.
-He has won gold medals in push hands competition for the last three consecutive years and won gold and silver medals for his gongfu at local tournaments.
+He has won gold medals in push hands competition in addition to gold and silver medals for his kung fu at local tournaments.

 Molly received her Black Sash from Shifu Marshall in 2017, having began her training as a home schooler and later continued as a young adult.
 Molly currently manages and instructs Wulin’s R.O.A.R.
 Women’s Self Defense program.